guacml/guacml/README.md

+>  # ⚠️⛔️⚠️ Currently Unmaintained ⚠️⛔️⚠️
+>
+> We lost interest in the topic a while ago and are no longer maintainting guacml.
+Feel free to reach out if you still want to contribute or take over.

 # Guacamole - ML without the boilerplate

 Automate typical DS/ML workflow, get rid of the boilerplate, use sensible defaults, but expose ways to customize them ("convention over configuration").